-Do you want a homemade dinner that's ready in only 15 minutes?
-Yes, you heard right...15 minutes!
-Then Tortellini with Tomato Spinach Cream Sauce is the dinner for you.
+If you want a homemade dinner that's ready in only 15 minutes then Tortellini with Tomato Spinach Cream Sauce is the dinner for you!
 Made with simple ingredients, this family-friendly vegetarian tortellini dish is an excellent choice for busy weeknights.

 Tortellini with tomato spinach cream sauce is a delicious, super-fast dinner ready in FIFTEEN MINUTES!
 And if you're really fast and get the instructions down pat, you'll be able to whip this up in 10 minutes.

 Tortellini with tomato spinach cream sauce is one of the best dinners for busy nights (or lazy nights) or when there are hungry children who just cannot wait.